 Later in life, Hemingway suffered from depression

-The plane crashes which also killed him left him with sprained limbs, a dislocated shoulder, crushed vertebra, a reputed liver, spleen, and kidneys as well as first degree burns.
+The plane crash which also killed him left him with sprained limbs, a dislocated shoulder, a crushed vertebra, a reputed liver, spleen, and kidneys as well as first-degree burns.
 Before his death he was unable to write, feeling as though he’d lost the purpose in his life.
 He was treated with electroshock therapy which further impaired his writing ability and worsened his depression.
 There are reports of several attempted suicides before he succeeded in 1961.

 He stole a urinal from his favorite bar

 After taking this unusual souvenir, he installed it in his Key West home.
 When asked about it, he said that he’d “pissed away so much of [his] money in that urinal that [he owned] it.”
 Hemingway is associated with many things, cats, hunting, fishing, and always drinking.
 He was told by his doctor, towards the end of his life, that he needed to stop drinking to allow his liver to repair itself.
 He initially took this advice but then decided that he’d rather take the risk.